SahilWarfare5522/IMDb-Movie-Assignment/README.md

 ![Logo](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*XmyFdnMgLVp19B0xcWEucQ.jpeg)

-# IMDb Movie Data analysis Project
+# IMDb Movie Data Analysis Project

 ## 🧠 Powered by Artificial Intelligence
 This project integrates the capabilities of AI to enhance development, streamline tasks, and deliver data-driven insights.
 AI support enabled efficient execution and added a layer of innovation to every stage of the project lifecycle.